kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 [How to contribute](CONTRIBUTERS.md)

 ## Pre-Install steps
-* This install guides assumes that you did a clean, basic install of one of the RHEL based OS's in 64bit architecture.
+* This guide assumes that you have a clean, basic install of one of the RHEL based OS's in 64bit architecture.
-* When installing, you will be prompted for each server's resolvable hostname.
-Note that it is crucial that all host names will be resolvable by other servers in the cluster (and outside the cluster for front machines).
-Before installing, verify that your /etc/hosts file is properly configured and that all Kaltura server hostnames are resolvable in your network.
+* During the installation process, you will be prompted about several hostnames.
+Note that it is crucial that all host names will be resolvable by other members of the cluster (and outside the cluster in the case of API/front machines).
+Before installing, verify that your DNS contains records for all the hostnames you intend to use or that the /etc/hosts file on all machines is properly configured to include them.
 * Before you begin, make sure you're logged in as the system root.
 Root access is required to install Kaltura, and you should execute ```sudo -i``` or ```su -```to make sure that you are indeed root.

 #### Firewall requirements